bote-team/bote/README.md

 The current version reflects the current progress of the project.
 Features of the current version may be changed in the final version.
-For improvement suggestions we are am very grateful.
+For improvement suggestions we are very grateful.
 If you find a bug, please let us know.
 In the following text, this project/application will be abbreviated by "BotE".